DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Bound networks**: AKA wired/Ethernet networks, where devices are connected by physical cables
 - **Boundary routers**: they advertise routes that external hosts can use to reach internal hosts
 - **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2
-- **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control
+- **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control.
+802.11 wireless networking is an example of a network that employs CSMA/CA technologies.
+CSMA/CA attempts to avoid collisions by granting only a single permission to communicate at any given time.
-- **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission
+- **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission.
+Ethernet networks employ the CSMA/CD technology.
+CSMA/CD responds to collisions by having each member of the collision domain wait for a short but random period of time before starting the process over.
 - **Circuit-switched network**: network that uses a dedicated circuit between endpoints
 - **CDMA**: Code-Division Multiple Access: a method of encoding several sources of data so they can all be transmitted over a single RF carrier by one transmitter, or by using a single RF carrier frequency with multiple transmitters; the data from each call is encoded with a unique key, and calls are transmitted at once
 - **Concentrator**: provides communication capability between many low-speed, usually asynchronous channels and one or more high-speed, usually synchronous channels.
 Usually different speeds, codes, and protocols can be accommodated on the low-speed side; multiplexed into one signal